 Now that Bungie is finally being more public with the upcoming release of Destiny 2, the news has been circulating ferociously.
 The general optimism has yet to fade with these announcements, but there is some skepticism surrounding the familiarity.
-There are some enticing things to see with what has been made available so far.
+From what has been made available so far, we see some enticing features.
 The graphics have been given a nice boost, while some new weapons and an adjusted loadout system bring a fresh take to the formula.
 From the video coverage of the new strike, we can see a much more intense, war driven ambiance.
 It’s still too early to assume that this style is going to remain consistent throughout all of the content, but it’s a nice sneak preview.

 Unfortunately, minor tweaks aren’t always enough to keep fans loyally on-board for a sequel.
 Coasting off of a replicated formula can lead gamers to question the value of your new $60 gear-grinder.
-Destiny already has a strong following, and I’m sure that a ton of that loyalty is going to benefit the second installment.
+Destiny does have a strong following, so I’m sure that a ton of that loyalty is going to find its way over to the second installment.
 Additionally, Bungie learned a hard lesson from the sub-par launch of the first Destiny, so I’m pretty confident that D2 will release as a polished and attractive product.
 But what happens when the new car smell fades and the game feel like a series of expansions to the first game?

 My Biggest Concerns

 Exhibit A: Destiny 2 is still only going to include three classes.
 I would have never guessed.
 After all this time I can’t come up with a good reason for this limitation.
-I don’t think it would make much of an impact on party balance, yet here we are with the same three classes that we’ve been playing with since 2014.
-Initially, I was excited at the announcement of new subclasses, but these are meant to be replacements of old subclasses.
+I don’t think it would make much of an impact on party balance to add a few extra classes, yet here we are with the same three that we’ve been playing with since 2014.
+I was intially excited at the announcement of new subclasses, but now that I know these are meant to be replacements of old subclasses, I’m less anxious.
 Upon further inspection of the skill trees, it looks like the name of the game is now over-simplification.
 While I can’t speak for the entire community, the lack of customization for subclasses would place huge, generic damper on leveling.
 Since Destiny 2 is supposed to be about “starting over from scratch” I’m at a loss with the lack of overhaul.

 There is a ton of circulation with terms like “Destiny 2 is going to be a new beginning,” or “We’re going to start fresh.”
 As the speakers ramble on with this as their ammunition, I’m not sure they actually know what it means.
 We’re still going to plugging hours into strikes and grinding out the same raids until our thumbs are bruised.
 I think they’re just overly excited about launching this game on the PC.
 Technically, this is going to be a new beginning for a lot of gamers, and I think the game has a lot of potential to succeed among the PC community.
 Still, where does this leave the players that have devoted countless hours to Destiny; just completely starting over with the minor changes in place?